TakeJoshyy/Roguemon/README.md

 Heals (PP, HP, status)
 Battle items you have unlocked via Prize
 Held items you have unlocked via Prize
+TMs you have unlocked via Prize (However, you will need a seperate prize to *Teach* the TM.
 Anything you earned from the Shop phase or Prize.
 You may keep any found Roguestones (evolves all stone/item evolution pokemon).
 Poke Dolls, Smoke Balls, and Fluffy Tails are allowed and can be kept. |